With brand new graphics cards slowly making their way out, what are the best GPUs you can get in 2022? We break it down, graphical style.

 This should keep costs down, while still providing you with a good performance to play almost anything out there – if you ever decide to ditch de_dust2.

-Though, if you are serious about content creation, and do not game at all, you should look at Nvidia’s line of Quadro workstation GPUs, but they do get extremely expensive.
+Though, if you are serious about content creation, and do not like to game at all, you should look at Nvidia’s line of Quadro workstation GPUs, but they do get extremely expensive.

 Do you need a GPU?